Monkfish curry with coconut milk, this is a quick and easy fish curry with south Indian influences that is as delicious as it is simple.

-My love of curries from around the world is hardly hidden under a bushel, likewise my love of fish sits front and center on my website.
+My love of curries from around the world is hardly hidden under a bushel, likewise, my love of fish sits front and centre on my website.

-This South Indian style dish shares a little in common with my Keralan influenced fish curry.
+This South Indian-style dish shares a little in common with my Keralan influenced fish curry, squid curry and South Indian coconut chicken curry.
 However, this recipe uses the unique properties of monkfish tail.